7 Invasive Snakes in the United States

 Banded water snakes are endemic to the Midwest and Southeast of the United States.

-The banded water snake, sometimes known as the southern water snake, is a nonvenomous colubrid snake endemic to the Midwest and Southeast of the United States.
+The banded water snake (Nerodia fasciata), sometimes known as the Southern water snake, is a nonvenomous colubrid snake endemic to the Midwest and Southeastern United States.
+These snakes are typically 22-42 inches long and typically weigh less than one pound.
 Banded water snakes are becoming more common in California’s waterways, raising concerns among biologists at the University of California at Davis, with species being discovered in several regions near Sacramento and Long Beach.
-The banded water snakes are harmless to people and thrive in suburban areas and human-disturbed ecosystems.
-They may, however, constitute a threat to native aquatic species such as frogs, snakes, and salamanders since they fight for the same source of food or directly prey on them.
+Banded water snakes are harmless to humans and thrive in suburban areas and human-disturbed ecosystems.
+They may, however, constitute a threat to native aquatic species such as frogs, snakes, and salamanders.

 Green Anaconda